 We know there will be hurdles ahead, but we’ve also learned the heavy lifts are what make us stronger — physically and emotionally.

-And remember: Whatever you choose to do in 2022, it doesn’t have to be a big power move.
+And remember: Whatever you choose to do to crush your goals, it doesn’t have to be a big power move.

 Even the smallest change, the tiniest baby step forward can snowball into a huge, positive effect on your life.

 1. Set a Single-Word Intention

 “Intentions are like a declaration we are ready for change,” says Jenna Monaco, certified meditation and mindfulness teacher and stress coach.